Rules for 2023

 Eligibility: The Yarmouth Art Festival is open to any artist age 18 years and older who maintains a residence in Maine.

 Size, medium: Both 2D and 3D works are welcome.
 2D works may include photography, painting, etching (or other limited printmaking), digital media and other fine artwork intended to be hung.
-Pieces may not exceed 48 inches on any dimension.
+Pieces may not exceed 40 inches on any dimension.
 Works must be prepared with weight-appropriate hanging wire (not single eyehooks, for example), and ready to hang.
 Framing is optional, but in all cases, pieces must be ready to hang.
 No wet paint.
-No prints unless limited edition/numbered/signed, with number listed in the description.
+No prints (except photography) unless limited edition/numbered/signed, with number listed in the description.
 3D pieces (e.g. sculpture) may not exceed 60 inches in any direction or weigh more than 100 pounds.
 During the show: Framing failure or other problems (artwork falling out of its frame, for example) will result in the piece being removed from display until the artist can repair it.

 All submitted works must be for sale.
 All work will be for sale at prices set by the artist.
-Artists may edit their entries – including price – up to the submission deadline, however prices may NOT be changed after the submission deadline.
+Artists may edit their entries – including price – up to the submission deadline.
+No changes may be made after the deadline.

 Commission: St. Bartholomew’s Episcopal Church will retain a commission of 30% of sale price (sales tax is the responsibility of the artist).
 Payment to the artist will be mailed within 2 weeks of the close of the online show, assuming proceeds have been received from sales.
 (For 2023, that should be mid-November).
 If a work is sold by the artist before the show as a result of the buyer seeing the work in the Show Catalog, the artist agrees to pay St. Bartholomew’s a commission of 10%, and exhibit the work as “sold.”
-In the event of a direct or private sale by the artist within 30 days after the close of the show to any buyer who visited the exhibit during the show, the artist will pay St. Bartholomew’s a commission of 10% All net commissions and fees from the 2023 show will go to local community services, which will be selected and named before the show.
+In the event of a direct or private sale by the artist within 30 days after the close of the show to a buyer who visited the exhibit during the show, the artist will pay St. Bartholomew’s a commission of 10% All net commissions and fees from the 2023 show will go to local community services, which will be selected and named before the show.

-Submission fees: Each artist submitting work for consideration will pay a nonrefundable fee of $15 for the first work submitted, $10 for the second, and $5 for each additional work.
+Submission fees: Each artist submitting work for consideration will pay a nonrefundable fee of $20 for the first work submitted, $10 for the second, and $5 for each additional work.
 You may submit up to 10 pieces for consideration, but remember this is a juried show so there is no guarantee that your work will be accepted. (see FAQs if you are not familiar with juried shows).
 The online submission form includes a secure credit-card payment system, which is preferred.
 Alternately, you may pay by check, made out to St. Bartholomew’s.
 Be sure to write “Art Show” on the check memo.
-Checks must be received or postmarked by the submission deadline for your entry to be valid.
-Mail or deliver check to St. Bartholomew’s Episcopal Church: 396 Gilman Road, Yarmouth, Maine, 04096.
+Checks must be postmarked by the submission deadline for your entry to be valid.
+Mail to St. Bartholomew’s Episcopal Church: 396 Gilman Road, Yarmouth, Maine, 04096.

 You will receive an email confirming your submission, and explaining how to revisit your entry to confirm or revise.
 You may make changes to your entry text and images – except changes in the number of entries – until the deadline.

 Selection process: The jury will review all submissions, and the show catalog will display their selections by Oct.
 8. All artists will receive an email when the show catalog is online; the catalog is the official notification of the jury’s decisions.
-Accepted works will be displayed on the event’s website.
 All works accepted into the event are juried in on their own merit, and no substitutions will accepted.

 Insurance: The artist is responsible for insuring his/her own works.
-All reasonable care will be taken with accepted art, but it is clearly understood by the artist that St. Bartholomew’s does not assume responsibility and shall not be held responsible for any damage of any kind caused by or occurring during the show.
+All reasonable care will be taken with accepted art, but it is clearly understood by the artist that St. Bartholomew’s does not assume responsibility and shall not be held responsible for any damage of any kind caused by or occurring as part of the show.